 Bermuda: Offshore Business Sectors

 Foreign banks were not permitted to operate in Bermuda until 2003, when the government allowed HSBC to take over the Bank of Bermuda.
-The Bermuda Monetary Authority supervises Bermudian banks.
+The Bermuda Monetary Authority (BMA) supervises Bermudian banks.
 Each bank maintains its own trust company and the domestic banks operate a joint clearing system.
-Although few in number (just three until very recently), the Bermudian banks have expanded throughout the world and have subsidiaries in the major financial centres.
+Although few in number (just three until very recently), Bermudian banks have expanded throughout the world and have subsidiaries in the major financial centres.
 They offer a full range of banking services.

 The Bermudian banks themselves have become involved in e-commerce payment services in co-operation with Internet service providers, offering payment-processing facilities to 3rd-party banks and merchants world-wide.
-In addition, an Internet start-up company is offering secure Digital Certificates locally and world-wide from Bermuda.
+In addition, an Internet start-up company is offering secure digital certificates locally and world-wide from Bermuda.

-Legislation in this area was further clarified and enhanced with the Investment Funds Act 2006.
+Legislation in this area was further clarified and enhanced by the Investment Funds Act 2006.
 See Bermuda Table of Statutes for legislation affecting offshore and non-resident business.